 Electronic mail transmissions and other use of the technology resources are not confidential and can be monitored at any time to ensure appropriate use.

 Employees are required to abide by the provisions of the acceptable use agreement and administrative procedures.
-Failure to do so can result in suspension of access or termination of privileges and may lead to disciplinary and legal action.
-Employees with questions about computer use and data management can contact Gina Montgomery, Technology Director at 381-7809.
+Failure to do so can result in suspension of access or termination of

 Personal Use of Electronic Media